Tech-invite3GPPspaceIETF RFCsSIP

 If this indication is present in a Route Selection Descriptor, ProSe Layer-3 UE-to-Network Relay Offload indication shall not be included in the Route Selection Descriptor.

 Each URSP rule contains a Traffic descriptor (containing one or more components described in Table 6.6.2.1-2) that determines when the rule is applicable.
-A URSP rule is determined to be applicable when every component in the Traffic descriptor (for traffic descriptors other than the PIN ID) matches the corresponding information from the application or matches the information configured for a PIN (if the URSP rule contains a PIN ID traffic descriptor).
+A URSP rule is determined to be applicable when every component in the Traffic descriptor (for traffic descriptor components other than the PIN ID) matches the corresponding information from the application, matches the information configured for a PIN (if the URSP rule contains a PIN ID traffic descriptor component) or matches the information configured for a Connectivity Group (if the URSP rule contains a Connectivity Group ID traffic descriptor).
 A URSP rule is determined not to be applicable when for any given component in the Traffic descriptor:

-• No corresponding information from the application/for a PIN is available; or
+• No corresponding information from the application/for a PIN/for a Connectivity Group is available; or

-• The corresponding information from the application/for a PIN does not match any of the values in the Traffic descriptor component.
+• The corresponding information from the application/for a PIN/for a Connectivity Group does not match any of the values in the Traffic descriptor component.

 If a URSP rule is provided that contains a Traffic descriptor with two or more components, it is recommended to also provide URSP rule(s) with lower precedence and a Traffic descriptor with less components, in order to increase the likelihood of URSP rule matching for a particular application.